HVDC converter: Thyristor valves

 The thyristor valve was first used in HVDC systems in 1972 on the Eel River Converter Station in Canada.
 The thyristor is a solid-state semiconductor device similar to the diode, but with an extra control terminal that is used to switch the device on at a defined instant.
 Because thyristors have breakdown voltages of only a few kilovolts each, HVDC thyristor valves are built using large numbers of thyristors connected in series.
 Additional passive components such as grading capacitors and resistors need to be connected in parallel with each thyristor in order to ensure that the voltage across the valve is shared uniformly between the thyristors.
 The thyristor plus its grading circuits and other auxiliary equipment is known as a thyristor level.

 A twelve-pulse thyristor converter for Pole 2 of the HVDC Inter-Island between the North and South Islands of New Zealand.
 The person at the bottom gives an idea of scale.

 Each thyristor valve will typically contain tens or hundreds of thyristor levels, each operating at a different (high) potential with respect to earth.
 The command information to turn on the thyristors therefore cannot simply be sent using a wire connection – it needs to be isolated.
 The isolation method can be magnetic (using pulse transformers) but is usually optical.
 Two optical methods are used: indirect and direct optical triggering.
 In the indirect optical triggering method, the low-voltage control electronics sends light pulses along optical fibres to the high-side control electronics, which derives its power from the voltage across each thyristor.
 The alternative direct optical triggering method dispenses with most of the high-side electronics, instead using light pulses from the control electronics to switch light-triggered thyristors (LTTs), although a small monitoring electronics unit may still be required for protection of the valve.

+The voltage drop in the conducting state is approximately 0.6 volts * count of series connected thyristors per valve.

 As of 2012, thyristor valves had been used on over 100 HVDC schemes, with many more still under construction or being planned.
 The highest power rating of any single HVDC converter (twelve-pulse bridge) in operation was 2000 MW in 2010, on the ±660 kV Ningdong–Shandong scheme in China.
 Two such converters are provided at each end of the scheme, which is of conventional bipolar construction.
 Since 2007 the highest voltage rating of a single HVDC converter has been the ±450 kV NorNed scheme linking Norway to the Netherlands, which has only a single converter at each end in an arrangement that is unusual for an LCC HVDC scheme.